grtn316/lustre-on-azure/README.md

 This template provides Automated Lustre server deployment on Azure and create Lustre filesystem.

 # Components
-CentOS 7.6
+- CentOS 7.6
-Lustre-2.12.0
+- Lustre-2.12.0
-Clustered OSS/OST and MDS/MDT
+- Clustered OSS/OST and MDS/MDT with ldiskfs

 ---
 # Original code and refferences